PavelEliseev/lsml2_final_project/README.md

 I used BERT model for fine-tuning: https://huggingface.co/bert-base-uncased

-I take optimal parametres for fine tuning epochs : 2 batch size: 8, 4
+I take optimal parametres for fine tuning:
+- epochs : 2
+- batch size: 8, 4
-  lr: 3e-5
+- lr: 3e-5
-  optimizer: Adamw
+- optimizer: Adamw
 I used different batch size, because of collab gpu memmory limit, but on this parametres we already have 0.93 accuracy
 link: https://arxiv.org/pdf/1810.04805.pdf (A.3)